B.A., Lewis & Clark College; Ph.D., New York University

 Historian of modern Europe and the world.

 As in his research, Slobodian’s teaching places histories of modern Europe in the history of the larger world.
-This goal is pursued in classes with topics as diverse as the history of cities, world economic orders, gender and sexuality, and the exhibition of ethnic performers as "savages" in 19th-century Europe.
+This goal is pursued in classes on the history of world economic orders, gender and sexuality, and cities.
 In Slobodian’s courses, students learn about the events and processes that shaped modern Europe while keeping an eye on the margins, and the unrealized histories of the continent's last two centuries.